30 Minute Lemon Chicken Soup

 So that’s what started me down this path and now I’ve made TWO lemon chicken soup recipes.
-This incredible 30 Minute Lemon Chicken Soup right here and another one which you’ll see in my cookbook coming out next Fall.
+This incredible 30 Minute Lemon Chicken Soup right here and another one which you’ll see in my cookbook coming out in October 2020.

 Ready in only 30 minutes.
 Loaded with so many yummy ingredients like chicken, spinach, carrots, garlic (obviously, have we met?), onion, and celery.
 Plus plenty of luscious lemon and herbs.
 It’s all my soupy dreams come to life.